device-zone/device-httpd/README.md

 - Splits content definitions between "open" content, where authorisation is optional, to "safe" content, where authorisation is mandatory, protecting against misconfiguration.
 - Zero Trust configuration.

-Open content can be configured allow access without authentication.
+Open content can be configured to allow access without authentication.

 Safe content forces the specification of an authentication scheme.
 Safe content attempts to protect against potential misconfiguration where sensitive content is accidentally stripped of authentication.
 Care must still be taken to ensure the authentication scheme is meaningful.